ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 18: MBC Sightings per Total Trip Reports 1992-2009

 A decline in 2008 and 2009 from the highs of 2004 and 2005 is also evident in calculations of percentage decline from prior years.
 In 2007 the average number of Acadians per report of that species increased 43% compared to the average for preceding years back to 1994.
 But in 2008 and 2009 the average declined 25% and 19% respectively, compared to prior years.
 The number of reports of this species also declined in each of these three years compared to prior years.
-The declines are especially notable in contrast to the increases for Coral Hairstreak.
-(Nielsen, Season Summary, MB 2008-2010, Nos.
+The declines are especially notable in contrast to the increases for Coral Hairstreak (Nielsen, Season Summary, MB 2008-2010, Nos.
 30, 32, 34).

 State Distribution and Locations

-Map 18: MBC Sightings by Town, 1992-2009
+Map 18: BOM-MBC Sightings by Town, 1992-2013

+Both Map 18 and the earlier MAS Atlas show Acadian Hairstreak well-distributed in central, southern and northern Berkshire County, as one would expect from the historical record.
 On the Central Berkshire NABA Counts, Acadian Hairstreak has been found in good numbers nearly every year from 1992-2011; a high count of 134 was reported 7/17/2005, and the next highest total was 53 in 2007.
-But there were only 26 in 2009, 12 in 2010, 10 in 2011, and 1 in 2012 (but 24 two weeks earlier), so numbers appear to be declining.
-The Southern Berkshire NABA Counts found Acadian every year 2003-2008 in small numbers, but did not report it in 2009, 2010, 2011 or 2012.
+But there were only 26 in 2009, 12 in 2010, 10 in 2011, 1 in 2012 (but 24 two weeks earlier), and 14 in 2013, so numbers appear to be declining.
+The Southern Berkshire NABA Counts found Acadian every year 2003-2008 in small numbers, but did not report it in 2009, 2010, 2011, 2012 or 2013.
 The Northern Berkshire NABA Counts found Acadians in very small numbers in 1994, 1995, 2004, 2007, 2011 (including Mt.
 Greylock), and 2012 (1, Williamstown, B. Zaremba and P. Weatherbee).
-From Count data, numbers in the Berkshires, as in the state as a whole (Charts 18), seem to be in a downward phase.
+From Count data, numbers in the Berkshires, as in the state as a whole (Chart 18), seem to be in a downward phase.

-For the Worcester area, and to the east and south of Worcester, including northern Bristol County, MBC, like the Atlas, does have records, but these are all from the 1990's and are of very low numbers (1-2 per report).
-The most recent records are from 2008: 2 found on the Blackstone Valley NABA Count and 1 on the Northern Worcester NABA Count.
-These counts have not reported Acadians since then.
+For the central towns around the Quabbin Reservoir, MBC, like the Atlas, has no Acadian records, although it seems likely the species would occur there.
+For the Worcester area, and to the east and south of Worcester, MBC, like the Atlas, does have records, but these are nearly all from the 1990's and are of low numbers (1-2 per report).
+The most recent record is from 2008: 2 found on the Blackstone Valley NABA Count.
+This Count reported 2 to 3 Acadians each year 2001 through 2005 (e.g. Grafton Dauphinais Park 3, 7/12/2005, D. Price), but has not reported any Acadian Hairstreaks 2009-2013.

-For Essex County, MBC does not have any Acadian records, and there are apparently none since 1990, when the MAS Atlas found it in Beverly (7/14/1990, T. French), Haverhill (7/4/1989, T. French), and nearby Reading (7/8/1989, S. Goldstein).
+For Essex County, MBC does not have any Acadian records, and there are apparently none since 1990, when the MAS Atlas found it in Beverly (7/14/1990, T. French), Haverhill (7/4/1989, T. French), and Reading (7/8/1989, S. Goldstein).
 These areas should be re-checked.

 Acadian has not been reported from Martha’s Vineyard or Nantucket by MBC or the Atlas or other sources (Pelikan 2002; LoPresti 2011).
-Historically, Jones and Kimball (1943) do not list it as present on these islands.
+Jones and Kimball (1943) do not list it as present historically on these islands.

 Broods and Flight Period